VESTBERRY/Test-assignment/README.md

 $ yarn start  # Start the development server (or `npm start`)
 ```

-While developing, you will probably rely mostly on `yarn start`; however, there are additional scripts at your disposal:
+While developing, you will probably rely mostly on `yarn start` or `npm start`; however, there are additional scripts at your disposal:

 |`yarn <script>`        |Description|
 |-----------------------|-----------|